Alejogb1/job-board/blog-data/how-can-i-efficiently-represent-a-heterogeneous-sum-type-in-haskell.md

 id: "how-can-i-efficiently-represent-a-heterogeneous-sum-type-in-haskell"
 ---

-Okay, let's tackle heterogeneous sum types in Haskell.
+, let's tackle heterogeneous sum types in Haskell.
 I've definitely been down this road a few times, especially back when we were building that large-scale data ingestion pipeline; dealing with varying data structures required some creative thinking beyond the usual `Either` or `Maybe`.

 The challenge with heterogeneous sum types is that Haskell's type system, while incredibly powerful, encourages uniformity within a data type definition.
 A typical algebraic data type, or ADT, enforces that all constructors return a value of the same type.
 That is, when you define something like `data MySum = A Int | B String | C Bool`, you have a type `MySum` that can encapsulate values of different *types*, but the return type of each constructor – `A`, `B`, and `C` – is always `MySum`.
 The heterogeneity exists at the *value* level, not the *type* level of the constructors themselves.